suprachakra/AtlasMesh-Fleet-OS/docs/strategy/01_Executive_Summary_and_Vision.md

 # Executive Summary

-### 1) One-page executive vision

-**Vision.** Build the world's most **agnostic Fleet OS** for Level-4 autonomous operations—**vehicle-agnostic, platform-agnostic, sector-agnostic, map-source-agnostic, weather-source-agnostic, comms-agnostic, geography-aware**—that can plan, dispatch, monitor, and continuously improve fleets across **defense, mining, logistics/supply chain, and ride-hailing** in **extreme Middle-East conditions** (desert, high heat, dust, intermittent comms), with **zero hand-tuning** per program.
+AtlasMesh Fleet OS is the agnostic operating system for Level-4 autonomous fleets in defense, mining, logistics, and ride-hail.
+We retrofit mixed vehicles and orchestrate missions in 50–60 °C heat, dust, GNSS degradation, and intermittent comms, while automating evidence for regulators.
+One platform, policy overlays—weeks to deploy, evidence-ready by default, and no vendor lock-in.

 **North star.** Within 12 months of first deployment, any customer can: